rsimon/scala-force-layout/README.md

 # Scala Force Layout

-_Scala Force Layout_ is a force-directed graph layout implementation for Scala, based on a basic spring physics model.
+_Scala Force Layout_ is a force-directed graph layout implementation in Scala, based on a basic spring physics model.
 To a wide extent, this code is a port of the [Springy](http://getspringy.com/) JavaScript graph layout code by Dennis Hotson.
 But I'm working on including ideas from other libraries as well.